i386x/pubdocs/C/decl.md

   * signed
   * its size is greater or equal to the size of `int`
-* `unsigned` types arithmetic is modulo `2**n` (`**` denotes power), where `n` is the number of bits of the used type
+* `unsigned` types arithmetic is modulo `2**n` (`**` denotes power), where `n` is the number of bits of the used type representation
 * non-negative values stored in signed type is a subset of values stored in unsigned type and they are represented in the same way
 * `float`, `double`, and `long double` can refer to the same type